 Craig J. Robichaux, managing partner of the firm, now limits his 35 plus years in practice to the areas of complex litigation, including medical malpractice, general casualty loss, business dissolutions, and succession/trust litigation.
-He is currently pursuing his LLM in Dispute Resolution at The Straus Institute at Pepperdine Law where he is ranked top of his class.
+He is currently pursuing his LLM in Dispute Resolution at The Straus Institute at Pepperdine Law where he is ranked in the top of his class.
 In connection with this area of practice, Mr. Robichaux is also one of the founding partners in SELA Dispute Resolution, a regional ADR firm, where he serves as a mediator, umpire and Peer Hearing Officer.

 Mr. Robichaux has substantial experience in litigating disputes in both State and Federal Court, and has been appointed pro hoc vice in Texas, Mississippi and Florida.
 He was formerly a clerk for two justices on the Supreme Court of Louisiana.
 He has a substantial appellate practice, and has argued cases in the state courts of appeal, the Supreme Court of Louisiana and the United States Fifth Circuit Court of Appeal.
 He is admitted to those courts as well as the United States Supreme Court.